14 Must-Have Items for Your Home Emergency Kit

 Waterproof Utility Gloves

 Thin, disposable nitrile gloves are usually included as part of a first aid kit.
+If not, they’re handy to have, take up little space, and are very inexpensive.
 But you also want something more substantial, like a pair of utility gloves.

 A good example are these ProFlex gloves from Ergodyne.
 They are flexible, insulated, waterproof, and reinforced against cuts and abrasions.